-Interpretation and Translation Services supports schools in building the needed relationship between the home and school by providing access to information about our school system, educational programs, and services.
-In these unprecedented times, we are here to support our school staff to build strong family and community partnerships, provide language supports needed in our school communities and to follow the State and Federal civil rights laws that require that districts provide vital information to all limited English proficient parents/guardians in a language they can understand, to allow them to make well-informed decision about their child's education.
+Interpretation and Translation Services supports schools in building the needed relationship between the home and school by providing access to information about our school system, educational programs, and services using TransAct, bilingual paraeducators, and community resources and contracted services.
+Interpretation and Translation services support school staff to build strong family and community partnerships, provide needed language supports, and to follow the State and Federal civil rights laws that require that districts provide vital information to all parents/guardians in a language they can understand to allow them to make well-informed decisions about their child's education.

 Oral Interpretation Requests

-Before requesting outside oral interpretation please check Synergy to confirm the correspondence/home language and place a phone call to the family to confirm the need for an interpreter.
+Before requesting outside oral interpretation, please check Synergy to confirm the correspondence/home language and place a phone call to the family to ensure the need for an interpreter.

-- Inclusive Education will be responsible for providing the budget to pay for interpretation/ translation services for students who qualify for special education services.
+Inclusive Education will be responsible for providing the budget to pay for interpretation/ translation services for students who qualify for special education services.
 Please send your request via email to email@example.com.
-Please include the following information in your request: o Student name
+Please include the following information in your request:

 - Parent/family’s name

 - The best number to reach the family.

 - Meeting type

 - Date/time/location of the meeting